Complete Sample Social Studies Issue 2 SRQ

 (P) Singapore’s quality education system helps bring about greater diversity.

 (E) Singapore’s education system is well-recognised and well-regarded internationally.
-Singapore’s public schools have scored highly in international tests and have universities that ranked among the best.
+Singapore’s public schools have scored highly in international tests and have universities ranked among the best.
 In addition, Singapore also has many reputable international schools.
 As a result, many foreigners are willing to work in Singapore as they know their children’s education will be taken care of.

 (L) Hence, having quality education helps bring about diversity in Singapore.